FBW44-2/Mentoring/03_mentoring/README.md

 # Part C
-In this part of exercise we want to focus on promise chaining.
+In this part of exercise we want to focus on [Promise chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining).
 Actually, whenever we have a sequence of asynchronous tasks that needs to be performed one after another, we can using promise chaining.

 ## Exercise 1
 Please define 3 promises with names `promise_1`, `promise_2`, `promise_3`